emmanuel-dev000/Game-System-Design/README.md

 For example:
 UI Menu is inside UI Menu Scene.

+### SCENES
+- Loading of a scene means deleting all the gameObjects inside the previous one, and loading the new one.
+- Don't use Singleton to avoid memory leaks with events.
+- Don't use DontDestroyOnLoad(gameObject) to avoid memory leaks.

 ### SCRIPTABLE OBJECTS DATA
 - MonoBehaviour serialized fields will be put here.